 Embracing risks is just….hard!

 Let’s talk now about how you may manage risks.
-Risk minimizes your ability to control an outcome (or a process) and that can be tough for an natural-born planner like you.
+Risk minimizes your ability to control an outcome (or a process) and that can be tough for a natural-born planner like you.

 Risks are often pathways toward improvement and innovation.
 If things don’t work out; it’s no problem; it may be for the best.
 Remember, your team learns just as much from failure as they do from success – maybe even more.
-Trust the process and challenge yourself to be flexible and “hands off”.Sometimes the hardest thing to do is to let go and trust the process.
-Click To Tweet
+Trust the process and challenge yourself to be flexible and “hands-off”.

 Time-wasters and Rule-breakers